Charles Marion Russell: Montana and the West

-Russell left the sheep ranch and found work with Jake Hoover, a hunter and trapper who had become a rancher.
-He owned land in the Judith Basin of Central Montana.
+Russell left the sheep ranch after a short time, and found work with Jake Hoover, a hunter and trapper who had become a rancher.
+Hoover owned land in the Judith Basin of Central Montana.
 Russell learned much about the ways of the West from him, and the two men remained lifelong friends.
 After a brief visit in 1882 to his family in Missouri, Russell returned to Montana, and lived and worked there for the remainder of his life.

 He worked as a cowboy for a number of outfits, and documented the harsh winter of 1886–1887 in a number of watercolors.
 Russell was working on the O-H Ranch in the Judith Basin at the time.
 The ranch foreman received a letter from the owner, asking how the cattle herd had weathered the winter.
 In reply, the foreman sent a postcard-sized watercolor that Russell had painted of a gaunt steer being watched by wolves under a gray winter sky.
 The ranch owner showed the postcard to friends and business acquaintances, and eventually displayed it in a shop window in Helena, Montana.
 After this, the artist began to receive commissions for new work.
 Russell's caption on the sketch, Waiting for a Chinook, became the title of the watercolor.
 Russell later painted a more detailed version of the scene which became one of his best-known works.

 Beginning in 1888, Russell spent a period living with the Blood Indians, a branch of the Blackfeet nation.
 Scholars believe that he gained much of his intimate knowledge of Native American culture during this period.
 When he returned to the Judith Basin in 1889, he found it filling with settlers.
 He worked in more open places for a couple of years before settling in the area of Great Falls, Montana, in 1892.
 There he worked to make a living as a full-time artist.

-In 1896, Russell married his wife Nancy.
+In 1896, Russell married his wife Nancy Cooper.
 He was 32 and she was 18.
 In 1897, they moved from the small community of Cascade, Montana to the bustling county seat of Great Falls.
 Russell spent the majority of the remainder of his life there.
 He continued with his art, becoming a local celebrity and gaining the acclaim of critics worldwide.
 As Russell was not skilled in marketing his work, Nancy is generally given credit for making him an internationally known artist.
-She set up many shows for Russell throughout the United States and in London, creating many followers of Russell.
+She set up many shows for Russell throughout the United States and in London, creating many followers.

-In 1912 he joined cowboy artist Frank Tenney Johnson on a sketching expedition to the Blackfoot Reservation east of Glacier National Park in Montana.
+In 1912 he was joined by cowboy artist Frank Tenney Johnson on a sketching expedition to the Blackfoot Reservation east of Glacier National Park in Montana.